|

 For some forms this

-is a bit more elegant than some other methods, since the user sees
+is a bit more elegant than other methods since the user sees

-a dialog window containing all the "fields" on the form itself.
+a dialog window when the document opens, containing all the "fields" that correspond to areas on the form itself.

 (In